lepture/shibuya/docs/customisation/colors.rst

   by one or more of the following segments:

   - ``-c``: This segment indicates that the CSS variable is used for color.
-  - ``-rc``: This segment indicates that the CSS variable is used for RGB color.
   - ``-s``: This segment indicates that the CSS variable is used for size.
   - ``-f``: This segment indicates that the CSS variable is used for font.